 Try one or all of these tips next time you’re waiting for library books.
 But, no matter what you choose to do while waiting on library books, be sure to enjoy yourself!

+Are you an avid library user?
 What are some of your favorite things to do while waiting for library books?
-Do you have any other suggestions for what to do when waiting on library books?
+Do you have any other suggestions for what to do when waiting for library books?
 Please share them in the comments below!

 + show Comments